davidgutierrezrubio/jmathanim/index.md

 [Here you can find some examples made with this library ](Gallery/Gallery.html)

 # What's new?
+Version 0.8.8-SNAPSHOT:

+* Fixed bug transforming shapes with the flip animation when their centers were not aligned
+* Fixed bug parsing styles to SVG objects different from path (rect, circle...)

 Version 0.8.7:

 * Added `stackTo` and `align`animations.